Simeon Slavchev: Levski Sofia

 After agreeing to rescind his contract with the Azerbaijani side, Slavchev returned to his home country.
-On 22 December 2019, he signed a 3-year deal with Levski Sofia.
+On 22 December 2019, he signed a three-year deal with Levski Sofia.
 He made his debut on 15 February 2020, in the 0–0 league draw against CSKA Sofia in The Eternal Derby, coming on as an early substitute before being replaced himself towards the end of the match due to injury issues.
 On 20 June 2020, Slavchev scored his first goal for the club in another Eternal derby that ended 3–3.

 Lokomotiv Sofia

-In December 2021, Slavchev signed a one-and-a-half year contract with Lokomotiv Sofia.
+In December 2021, Slavchev signed a one-and-a-half-year contract with Lokomotiv Sofia.

 Wieczysta Kraków

-On 3 January 2023, despite efforts from Lechia Gdańsk to re-sign him in the winter transfer window, Slavchev joined Polish fourth division side Wieczysta Kraków on a two-and-a-half year deal, with an extension option.
+On 3 January 2023, despite efforts from Lechia Gdańsk to re-sign him in the winter transfer window, Slavchev joined Polish fourth division side Wieczysta Kraków on a two-and-a-half-year deal, with an extension option.
+After playing a marginal role in winning promotion to the third division, Slavchev left the club by mutual consent on 19 June 2024.

+Return to Lokomotiv Sofia

+On 3 July 2024, Slavchev re-joined Lokomotiv Sofia on a three-year deal.

 International career

 In September 2009, he was called for Bulgaria U17 by coach Atanas Zhelev and took part in the UEFA U-17 European championship.
 In 2011, he was called up for the UEFA U-19 European Championship.
 In 2012, he got his first call-up for the national youth team by coach Mihail Madanski.

 In 2013, he was called up for Bulgaria by Lyuboslav Penev for the 2014 World Cup qualification games against Malta and Denmark.
 On 15 October 2013, in the last match for the qualifications for the 2014 FIFA World Cup against the Czech Republic, he made his debut for the first team as a substitute.

-On 25 March 2016, Slavchev came on as a substitute during the magnificent 0-1 away win over Portugal.
+On 25 March 2016, Slavchev came on as a substitute during the magnificent 0–1 away win over Portugal.
 On 13 November 2016, he played the full 90 minutes in the 1:0 win over Belarus in a 2018 World Cup qualifier.